HentaiConnoisseur/RailMob/Modifying PathfindingGoals on Custom Monsters.md

 # Fields

-When adding a PathfindingGoal, you can specify fields to set on to the added PathfindingGoal.
+When adding a PathfindingGoal, you have to specify every field that PathfindingGoal has.

 When removing a PathfindingGoal, you can specify the fields to match to avoid removing the wrong PathfindingGoal.